-Before the trial commenced, the parties settled several issues at their Mandatory Settlement Conference, and later stipulated to judgment spousal support.
+Before the divorce trial commenced, the parties’ divorce lawyers settled several issues at their Mandatory Settlement Conference, and later stipulated to judgment spousal support.
 Still, the issue as to whether the spousal support order could be made retroactive remained an outstanding issue for trial.
 Specifically, Wife sought an order that the spousal support payments be made retroactive to the date she filed her Petition for Dissolution.

-The trial court denied Wife’s divorce lawyer request for a permanent spousal support order made retroactive to the date she filed her Petition for Dissolution, citing the absence of a separate request for temporary spousal support.
-The trial court ordered judgment spousal support without any retroactivity, and Wife’s divorce lawyer appealed.
+The divorce court denied Wife’s divorce lawyer’s request for a permanent spousal support order made retroactive to the date she filed her Petition for Dissolution, citing the absence of a separate request for temporary spousal support.
+The divorce court ordered judgment spousal support without any retroactivity, and Wife’s divorce lawyer appealed.

 The appellate court distinguished awards of temporary spousal support from awards of permanent judgment support: the purpose of judgment support is meant to equitably apportion income between the parties, while the objective of temporary spousal support is “to allow a spouse to continue to live in the manner to which he or she is accustomed during the time the dissolution is pending,” and provide funds to that spouse to properly litigate the dissolution.